raphico/cs-fundamental-qa/CSAPP/03_Machine_Code.md

 77. What is the security goal of **ASLR**, and how does it attempt to thwart buffer overflow attacks?
 Briefly describe the **"NOP sled"** technique attackers use to attempt to bypass ASLR, and why this technique is less effective in 64-bit systems compared to 32-bit systems.

-78. Name the three generations of media registers that evolved with SIMD extensions (MMX, SSE, AVX).
+78. Name the three generations of media registers that evolved with SIMD extensions.
 What is the primary purpose of **SIMD** (Single Instruction, Multiple Data)?

 79. When x86-64 operates on **scalar floating-point data** (individual `float` or `double`), which portion of the 256-bit **YMM register** is primarily used?
 By what name does the assembly code typically refer to this lower, 128-bit portion?

 80. How many **YMM/XMM registers** are available in the AVX architecture for storing floating-point data?

-81. What instruction class (`vmovss`, `vmovsd`, etc.) is generally used to move a scalar floating-point value between a memory location and an XMM register?
+81. What instruction class is generally used to move a scalar floating-point value between a memory location and an XMM register?

 82. How many floating-point arguments (up to a maximum) can be passed to a function using the **XMM registers** under the x86-64 convention?
 What XMM register is used for returning a floating-point value?